UK General Data Protection Regulation (UK GDPR)

 - How long we keep it for.

-Privacy Notices are what we use to explain to people why we collect information and what we are going to do with it, such as if we are going to share it with anyone else.
+Privacy Notices are what we use to explain what personal data we collect and what we do with it, such as if we share it with anyone else.
+The Trust has a privacy notice for the following:

 Data Protection Officer (DPO)

-- Right of access (to receive copies of their personal data);
+- Right of access (to receive copies of their personal data known as Subject Access Request);

 - Right to rectification (correcting data if inaccurate);